AstroWIT (noun): mental sharpness and inventiveness in astrophysics; keen intelligence.

 Graduate Students

-Joyce Caliendo (UMass Amherst, 2021-2022, Independent Research Project)
+Joyce Caliendo (UMass Amherst, 2021-2022, Independent Research Project co-advised with Prof. Alex Pope)

-Maike Clausen (Exchange student from MPIA, 2021-2022) — current MPIA masters student
+Maike Clausen (Exchange student from MPIA, 2021-2022) — current PhD student at the University of Edinburgh

 Roxana Popescu (UMass Amherst, 2019-2022, 2nd year project) — current UMass graduate student